daneburns/tutorial/config/README.md

  Sets up 3 different server connections for the Sequelize package, a development, a test and a production database.

   ## :page_facing_up: passport.js
   A package for authenticating users.
 On submission of information (email, pw), passport checks this information to see if it exists and is accurate.
-The information is then stored in the database after being run through an encryption method and is retrieved the same way.
-This way information is never stored as a plain string.